matty271828/deployments/README.md

 ## 🚨 Important Notes

 - **R2 Requirement**: You must enable R2 Object Storage in your Cloudflare account before deployment
+  - R2 is used to store Terraform state files for infrastructure management
+  - Payment information is required to enable R2, even for free tier usage
+  - Usage is minimal (<1MB per project) and well within free tier limits
 - **Domain Ownership**: You must own the domain you're deploying to
 - **Vite Projects Only**: Currently only supports Vite-based frontend projects
 - **Free Tier Limits**: Be aware of Cloudflare's free tier limitations (see Cost & Limitations section)